 Introducing Cliffs of Moher

 Star of a million tourist brochures, the Cliffs of Moher (Aillte an Mothair, or Ailltreacha Mothair) are one of the most popular sights in Ireland.
-But like many an ageing star, you have to look beyond the famous facade to appreciate the inherent attributes behind the postcard image.
+But like many an ageing star, you have to look beyond the famous facade to appreciate its inherent attributes.

 Such appeal comes at a price: mobs.
 This is check-off tourism big time and busloads come and go constantly in summer.
-A vast visitor centre handles the hordes.
-Set back into the side of a hill, it's impressively unimpressive – it blends right in.
-As part of the development, however, the main walkways and viewing areas along the cliffs have been surrounded by a 1.5m-high wall.
-It's lovely stone, but it's also way too high and set too far back from the edge.
-The entire reason for coming here (the view – unless you're a bus-spotter) is obscured.
+A vast visitor centre is set back into the side of a hill; it's impressively unimpressive – it blends right in.
+As part of the development, however, the main walkways and viewing areas along the cliffs have been surrounded by a 1.5m-high wall that's too high and set too far back from the edge.

 The roads leading to the cliffs pass through refreshingly undeveloped lands, the rolling hills giving no hint of the dramatic vistas just over the edge.

-For uncommon views of the cliffs and wildlife you might consider a cruise.
+For awe-inspiring views of the cliffs and wildlife you might consider a cruise.
 The boat operators in Doolin offer popular tours of the cliffs.